dezio/laravel-shell/README.md

 This package is open source and available under the MIT License.

 ## Hosting
-In case you need viable VPS Hosting, you can check out (https://www.prepaid-hoster.de/vserver/root-server-mieten.html)[Prepaid Hoster Root Server]
+In case you need viable VPS Hosting, you can check out Prepaid-Hoster at https://www.prepaid-hoster.de/vserver/root-server-mieten.html